background preloader

 Teens, Social Media, and Privacy

 Teens, Social Media, and Privacy Teens share a wide range of information about themselves on social media sites; indeed the sites themselves are designed to encourage the sharing of information and the expansion of networks.
 However, few teens embrace a fully public approach to social media.
 Instead, they take an array of steps to restrict and prune their profiles, and their patterns of reputation management on social media vary greatly according to their gender and network size.
+These are among the key findings from a new report based on a survey of 802 teens that examines teens’ privacy management on social media sites: Teens are sharing more information about themselves on social media sites than they did in the past.
 Teens are sharing more information about themselves on social media sites than they did in the past.
-Teens are sharing more information about themselves on social media sites than they did in the past.
-Teens are increasingly sharing personal information on social media sites, a trend that is likely driven by the evolution of the platforms teens use as well as changing norms around sharing.
-Older teens who are social media users more frequently share: Public accounts are the norm for teen Twitter users.
+In addition to the trend questions, we also asked five new questions about the profile teens use most often and found that among teen social media users:

 Related: